+A&E Assignments

-A. CANDIDATE EVALUATION DURING PRE-SERVICE TEACHING BLOCKS WEEKS CO-TEACHING STRATEGIES MINIMUM TEACHER CANDIDATE RESPONSIBILITIES Block 2 (Elementary and Middle Level) 1 to 4 One teach/ one observe One teach/one assist Assume partial responsibility for leading classroom routines (e.g., attendance, bell work, dismissal) 5 to 10 Above as well as Alternative teaching Station teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.
-11 to 15 If possible Parallel teaching Team teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.
-A&E Assignments Apply & Evaluate (A&E) assignments provide opportunities for teacher candidates to learn about effective instructional strategies and practices from their Tech instructors, see those strategies modeled for them in the college class, practice those strategies within the college class, and the "try out" those strategies in students in P-12 classrooms.
-As part of the assignment, Teacher Candidates will use technology to video capture their teaching when they are exhibiting the strategies targeted by the particular A&E assignment, review that video, and share the video (on the Teachscape website) for peer and instructor evaluation.
+Apply & Evaluate (A&E) assignments provide opportunities for teacher candidates to learn about effective instructional strategies and practices from their Tech instructors, see those strategies modeled for them in the college class, practice those strategies within the college class, and the "try out" those strategies in students in P-12 classrooms.
+As part of the assignment, Teacher Candidates will use technology to video capture their teaching when they are exhibiting the strategies targeted by the particular A&E assignment, review that video, and share the video (on the Swivl website) for peer and instructor evaluation.

 Evaluation and grading of Apply & Evaluate assignments will take place within the context of Texas Tech University courses, but progress toward proficiency during courses does have an impact on eligibility of student teaching.
-Candidates, who consistently complete, self-evaluate and improve their instructional competencies, including record keeping
+Students, who consistently complete, self-evaluate and improve their instructional competencies, including record keeping and management will be eligible to enter the student-teaching year.